launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 initial client load, as it would have been run during the initial server-side render.
 The client does run the location change handler on all client-side navigation events after (but not including) the initial load.
-Furthermore, if the runOnClientLoad argument is passed to onLocationChange (e.g. @onLocationChange({runOnClientLoad = true}), the handler is run on the client be run during the initial client load.
+Furthermore, if the runOnClientLoad argument is passed to onLocationChange (e.g. @onLocationChange({runOnClientLoad = true}), the handler is run on the client during the initial client load.
 This can be useful for scenarios when you want the client to fetch data after an initial "empty" load from the server.
 Often, this will be paired with a check for `!isServer` to ensure that the client-side loading of data is not run server-side.